DataDog/datadog-cloudfoundry-buildpack/README.md

 Since this is a supply buildpack, it has to be specified before any final buildpack in the list.
 See [Cloud Foundry documentation][4] for details about pushing an application with multiple buildpacks.

-### Option 1: Using a GitHub Release Packaged Zip File
+### Option 1: Using a GitHub release packaged as a ZIP File

 You can reference one of the GitHub release zip files directly in your `manifest.yml`: